How to clean Clarks Desert Boots

 We prefer the suede cleaning solution for a few reasons.
 First, it doesn’t make you smell like an Easter egg.
 And second, the spray nozzle is a safer bet for application, as too much liquid can make the stain worse than when you started.

-Our favorite cleaning solution is Otter Wax Suede Cleaner.
+My favorite suede cleaning solution is Otter Wax Suede Cleaner.

 Regardless of whether you use a cleaning solution or distilled white vinegar, the next step is easy.
 Apply a small amount of your cleaner to the stain and let it sit for ten to twenty minutes.
 Repeat steps three and two, using the suede eraser followed by the brush.